Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/day2/archive/aks_stack_hci/aks_hci_gitops_helm/_index.md

   ![Screenshot AksHci module installation](./03.png)

-## Cluster-level Config vs. Namespace-level Config
+## Cluster-level Configuration vs. Namespace-level Configuration

-### Cluster-level Config
+### Cluster-level Configuration

-With Cluster-level GitOps config, the goal is to have an "horizontal components" or "management components" deployed on your Kubernetes cluster which will then be used by your applications.
-Good examples are Service Meshes, Security products, Monitoring solutions, etc. A very popular example will also be Ingress Controller which is exactly the nginx-ingress controller we will deploy in the next section.
+With Cluster-level GitOps configuration, the goal is to have an "horizontal components" or "management components" deployed on your Kubernetes cluster which will then be used by your applications.
+Good examples are Service Meshes, Security products, Monitoring solutions, etc. A popular example will also be Ingress Controller which is exactly the nginx-ingress controller we will deploy in the next section.

-### Namespace-level Config
+### Namespace-level Configuration

-With Namespace-level GitOps config, the goal is to have Kubernetes resources deployed only in the namespace selected.
+With Namespace-level GitOps configuration, the goal is to have Kubernetes resources deployed only in the namespace selected.
 The most obvious use-case here is simply your application and it's respective pods, services, ingress routes, etc. In the next section will have the "Hello Arc" application deployed on a dedicated namespace.

 ## Azure Arc Kubernetes GitOps Configuration with Helm

 ### The Mechanism (In a nutshell)

-In the process of creating Azure Arc GitOps configuration, [Weaveworks Flux Kubernetes Operator](https://github.com/fluxcd/flux) is deployed on the cluster.
+In the process of creating Azure Arc GitOps configuration, [WeaveWorks Flux Kubernetes Operator](https://github.com/fluxcd/flux) is deployed on the cluster.

 The Operator is aware of the "HelmRelease" Custom Resource Definition (CRD).
 This HelmRelease points to a HELM chart in a git repo and can optionally contain specific values to input into the helm chart.
 Due to this configuration, a user can choose to leave the chart values intact or to have different values for different releases.

-For example, an application (captured in an Helm chart) dev release can have no pod replication (single pod) while a production release, using the same chart can have 3 pod replicas.
+For example, an application (captured in an Helm chart) development release can have no pod replication (single pod) while a production release, using the same chart can have 3 pod replicas.

 In the next section will use the "Hello Arc" Helm chart to deploy a production release which we will then change and see the results in real-time.